cwq2016/POD-PINN/README.md

 </p>

 # Code instruction
-The code is written in Python, build neural network based on PyTorch framework.
-The codes tries to implement the PDNN, PINN and PRNN for three test cases:
+The code is written in Python, and the feedforward neural networks are built based on PyTorch framework.
+The code tries to implement the PDNN, PINN and PRNN for three test cases:
 * The one-dimensional Burgers’ equation
 * The two-dimensional lid-driven cavity flow
 * The two-dimensional natural convection
-The high-fidelity solver(Chebyshev pseudospectral solver) is out of the scope this code.
+The high-fidelity solver(Chebyshev pseudospectral solver) is out of the scope of this code.
 In each test case, the high-fidelity solutions are precomputed with HF solver and stored in the "Numsols" under the folder for each case.
 The user can use his/her own HF solver instead.
 But the reduced-order model built in "Net*.py"(* denote case name), should be revised accordingly.

 The code can run both on CPU and single GPU.
 The user can run "Cases_test.py" to do test serially, or utilize the "batch.sh" for parallel test.
 After training the neural networks, the "accuracy_comparsion.py" to gain an view of the error of different networks.